gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once they are both deployed, go to your domain controller > network settings > click on the network interface card > select ipconfig > then set the allocation from dynamic to static and save
+Once they are both deployed, go to your domain controller > network settings > click on the network interface card > select ipconfig1 > then set the allocation from dynamic to static and save
 </p>
 <br />